tomcarmichael/walpole/README.md

 A website for sea swimmers who use the Walpole Bay Tidal Pool in Margate, Kent.

-Built using Python and [Flask](https://flask.palletsprojects.com/en/2.2.x/), with the [Bootstrap](https://getbootstrap.com/) framework.
+Built using Python and [Flask](https://flask.palletsprojects.com/en/2.2.x/), with the [Bootstrap](https://getbootstrap.com/) framework for styling.

 ![Walpole Bay Tidal Pool](https://haeckels.co.uk/wp-content/uploads/2018/07/walpole.haeckels-768x553.jpg)